2022 Harvest Winemaking Internship

 This is a comprehensive internship and a rare opportunity to work hands-on with a wide variety of small-lot wines.
 Harvest interns work directly alongside extraordinary winemakers and seasoned Sugarloaf staff, assisting with all aspects of the winemaking processes.
 Interns will be exposed to a myriad of different winemaking techniques.
 We assign interns to specific clients and give them full responsibility for dedicated fermentations from crush pad to barrel under the direction of clients and supervision by Sugarloaf staff.
 The team at Sugarloaf takes pride in promoting safe working practices and an excellent harvest experience.
 At Sugarloaf, you will see it all!

 The Sugarloaf harvest winemaking internship begins early in August and concludes around mid-December, depending on Mother Nature.
 We start with Pinot noir and end with a steady pace of our later-season Cabernets, with the fun varieties in between.
 The right candidates need to be energetic and highly motivated, with outstanding attention to detail and willingness to go the extra mile for our clients.
 We expect our harvest interns to be cooperative team members and contribute to the overall positive energy of our work environment.
-Interns receive extensive training in winemaking techniques, safety practices, and forklift operation.
+Interns receive extensive training in winemaking techniques, cellar operations, and safety practices.

 - Degree or coursework in winemaking/fermentation sciences is a plus